conlini/elasticsearch-tmdb-river/README.md

 All documents are stored under a single type("contents").

-The documents are indexed using the [bulk api](http://www.elasticsearch.org/guide/reference/java-api/bulk.html) at 20 documents per request.
+The documents are indexed using the [bulk api](http://www.elasticsearch.org/guide/reference/java-api/bulk.html).
+Default is 100K docs.
+This can be configured using the "bulk_api_threshold" parameter

 The river goes thru all pages of the response and indexes all documents.
 This can be controlled using the "max_pages" parameter